a11ywatch/a11ywatch/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: "\U0001F41E  Bug report"
+name: "Bug report CLI"
-about: Report any bugs encountered while using this orb.
+about: Report any bugs encountered while using the CLI
 title: ""
 labels: bug
 assignees: ""